 (a) After RTUC issues a Start-Up Instruction, RTED moves the Dispatch Operating Point of a resource immediately from zero (0) MW to the PMin, as defined in the Master File or as modified via SLIC, of a Generating Unit at the start of the Dispatch Interval pertaining to the Start-Up Instruction.
 The Dispatch Operating Point shall then be determined using the resource's applicable Operational Ramp Rate as further described in Sections 34.15.4, 34.15.5, and 34.15.6.

 (b) After RTUC issues a Shut-Down Instruction, RTED shall first ramp the Dispatch Operating Point down to the PMin, as defined in the Master File or as modified via SLIC, of a Generating Unit at the end of the Dispatch Interval pertaining to the Shut-Down Instruction, using the resource's applicable Operational Ramp Rate.
 The Dispatch Operating Point shall then be set immediately to zero (0) MW.

+(c) For Multi-Stage Generating Resources, after RTUC issues a Transition Instruction: (1) for non-overlapping configurations, the RTD moves the Dispatch Operating Point of the resource immediately from the boundary of the “from” configuration to the boundary of the “to” configuration, as defined in the Master File or as modified via SLIC, of a Multi-Stage Generating Resource; and (2) for over-lapping configurations, RTD moves the Dispatch Operating Point of the resource within the overlapping operating range of the configuration until the transition is complete.

 * * *